← Back to Blog

 The mental shift that took me longest to make: stop trusting the AI's "this is safe" reasoning.
 The AI is usually right about safety.
 But the cost of trusting it when it's wrong is high enough that the cost of double-checking every time is the cheaper trade.

-Next: Day 8 — the LLM finished a 59-second training plan generation.
-The platform's 60-second gateway timeout killed the client connection 0.7 seconds before.
+Next: Day 8 — the LLM finished a long training plan generation.
+The platform gateway killed the client connection before the response made it back.
 The user got a 504.
 The plan was already saved.
 The audit log knew.
 Nothing else did.

 Want the destructive-SQL protocol?